littlepriceonu/itsb1ng.github.io/discordbot.md

 > # Accessibility to Slash Commands and Economy System

-> - Bot is hosted via SparkedHost because and Economy system is loaded to json file on Apollo Server
+> - Bot is hosted via SparkedHost and Economy system is loaded to json file on Apollo Server
 > - bb!startmining to start the journey
 > - /help for all available commands